kyma-project/istio/docs/user/00-45-istio-features-configmap.md

 **Type:** `boolean`
 **Default:** `false`

-When set to `true`, enables dual-stack (IPv4 + IPv6) support for the Istio service mesh.
+When set to `true`, enables dual-stack support (IPv4 and IPv6) for the Istio service mesh.
 This configures Istio Pilot and all gateways to use `RequireDualStack` IP family policy and propagates the `ISTIO_DUAL_STACK` environment variable to all Envoy proxies.

 >[!WARNING]
 > This flag only takes effect when the cluster load balancer is also configured for dual-stack.
 The `kyma-provisioning-info` ConfigMap in the `kyma-system` namespace must exist and contain `dualStackIPEnabled: true` under `networkDetails`.
 If the ConfigMap is absent or the field is `false`, enabling this flag has no effect.

 >[!WARNING]
-> **Enabling dual-stack is a one-way operation and cannot be reversed.** Once `enableDualStack` is set to `true` and reconciliation runs, setting the flag back to `false` or deleting the ConfigMap will not revert the Services to single-stack.
+> **Enabling dual-stack is a one-way operation and cannot be reversed.** Once `enableDualStack` is set to `true` and reconciliation runs, setting the flag back to `false` or deleting the ConfigMap doesn't revert the Services to single-stack.

 #### Behavior